Best Views in the House

 Situated on the Jupiter Inlet Outstanding Natural Area—the Bureau of Land Management’s only east coast Outstanding Natural Area—the lighthouse and its adjacent museum, housed in a restored WWII Naval housing quarters, is operated by the Loxahatchee River Historical Society.
 On top of their daily lighthouse operations—the Jupiter Inlet Lighthouse is still an operating lighthouse, helping guide boaters through the rather difficult portion of the Jupiter Inlet and its surrounding shores—the crew at JILM operate weekly daily lighthouse tours, sunset and full moon tours (a great opportunity to catch the view atop the crows nest), story time for kids, yoga classes with Mary Veal of Kula Yoga Shala on Mondays, and historical hikes along the property, among much more.

 The site of the lighthouse used to be the hub of South Florida, well before Flagler built his East Coast Railroad, when it was the sire of a steamboat port-o-call and station for the Celestial Railroad that ran to Lake Worth.
 Now, the site is a working historical landmark.
-One of the best ways to experience the lighthouse , especially during the summer, is during the sunset and moonrise tours.
+One of the best ways to experience the lighthouse is during a sunset or moonrise tour.

 - For more information, visit jupiterlighthouse.org.